Search this site

 The author writes that he was feeling "jealous" of the co-passenger sitting to his left.
 The reason: The co-passenger had taken for granted that the author's left shoulder was a complimentary cushion offered by the State Transport Corporation.

 The sleeping man is awakened when the bus suddenly jerks; but he goes back to sleep after muttering a few words of annoyance.
-The humorist does not make any mention of waking up the sleeping man and telling him to sit properly.
+The author does not mention whether he woke up the sleeping man and told him to sit properly.
 I was not so lucky.
-In fact, I feel sympathetic towards the sleeping man - when you are asleep how can you control the movements of your head, hands and feet?
+In fact, I sympathize with the sleeping man; when you are asleep how can you control the movements of your head, hands and feet?
 And how can you stay awake at 3am?

 I think I am muddling up things; let me begin at the beginning.
 It was the general elections in 1996.
 As a news reporter, I was assigned by my organization to cover the constituencies falling in the scenic Konkan region of Maharashtra.
-In those days state transport buses were the most convenient modes of transport.
+In those days State Transport buses were the most convenient modes of transport.

 My calculations began to go awry right from the beginning.
 For one, the buses were far in between.
 Secondly, there was a huge rush of passengers.
 So, when a bus arrived all the other passengers would rush inside and I would be left standing where I was.
+I had no reservation.

 I edged away from him as much as possible and bringing my knees together, rested my head on them.
 That was good posture.
 Now there was no danger of my head seeking out his shoulder.
 I closed my eyes and was lost in sleep.
 There was the earthquake again.
 It took me much less time now to understand my position.
 "Go and sit somewhere else," the man growled.
 Defying all my instructions to remain on the knees, the head had sprung up without my knowledge and had found the man's shoulder once again.